ilz-code/Countries/README.md

 -------
 This is my first java project.
 There was quite a bit of time to complete the task.
-I will continue to supplement it:
+Project can be improved:
-1. Improve results output, using REST API;
+1. Improve results output;
 2. Add .jar file;
 3. Add some more tests